simfr24/Plantlog/README.md

 👉 [https://plantlog.fr](https://plantlog.fr)

-You're welcome to create an account and track your plants — just note that this public instance is offered as-is, with **no guarantee of data security or long-term availability**.
+You're welcome to create an account and track your plants — just note that this public instance is offered as-is, not professionnaly managed and coems with **no guarantee of data security or long-term availability**.

 ---

 ## 🚀 Running It